A professional user of the Local Care Record (‘care professional’) needs to review a patient’s GP practice information:

 - the patient has been registered within the GP practice clinical system and has data available for sharing with other clinical systems.
 Note: if no such data is available, it will not be possible to initiate the basic flow.

 - the GP practice clinical system exists within the Spine Security Proxy (SSP)

-- the patient’s Clinical Summary is taken from the GP practice clinical system and presented in the LCR
+- the patient’s list of current and past problems is taken from the GP practice clinical system and presented in the LCR

 - access and data returned is recorded for auditing purposes

 |Clinician requests the 'Current and Past Problems' for the patient using the LCR interface.